Chesstimation/Chesstimation/README_de.md

 ## Softwareentwicklungsumgebung

-Software development is done in C++ using:
+Die Software wurde in C/C++ entwickelt, unter Benutzung folgender Tools:
 * Visual Studio Code
 * Platform IO

-In Platform IO you need to install 2 additional libraries for this project:
+In Platform IO braucht man zwei zusätzliche Bibliotheken:
-* LVGL 8.3.2 (you need to use Chesstimation's lv_conf.h)
+* LVGL 8.3.4 (you need to use Chesstimation's lv_conf.h)
-* TFT eSPI 2.4.35 (you need to use chess-module-display.h as User_Setup.h)
+* TFT eSPI 2.5.2 (you need to use Chesstimation's as User_Setup.h and User_Setup_Select.h)

 For flashing the firmware to the Lolin D32 without Platform IO I use ESP Flasher: https://github.com/Jason2866/ESP_Flasher/releases